adam-berlak/REL-Studios-Music-Robot/[1]-Music-Theory-Library/README.md

 [D, E, F, G, A, B, C]
 ```
 You can also transpose a Scale up by adding integers to it.
 My library assigns pitchs and accidentals to the scales automatically without any hardcoding.
 The proccess is identical to how its done by theorists ensuring minimal accidentals are used.
 As an example:
-Db Major notation will be used over C# Major despite being the same scales.
+Db Major notation will be used over C# Major despite the latter also being valid.
+This is because Db Major has less accidentals.
+Despite this you can still create a C# Major Scale.
 ```
 >>> D_Major_Scale = C_Major_Scale + 2
 [D, E, F#, G, A, B, C#]